marceloemanoel/dismantle/README.md

   }
 ```

-Now, the constructor will look for a Map inside a Map within the keys: 'location' -> 'address'.
+Now, the constructor will look for a Map inside a Map within the keys: 'location', then 'address'.

 Wanna see more complex examples?
 [ModelTest](https://github.com/edgurgel/dismantle/blob/master/src/test/java/com/codeminer42/dismantle/ModelTest.java)